A Skew-Sensitive Evaluation Framework for Imbalanced Data Classification

 \section{Conclusion}

 In this paper, we presented a simple yet general-purpose class-sensitive evaluation framework for imbalanced data classification.
 Our framework is designed to improve the grading of multi-class classifiers in domains where class importance is not evenly distributed.
 We provided a modular and extensible formulation that can be easily customized to different importance criteria and metrics.
-Experiments with two real-world use cases show the value of a metric based on our framework, \systemcap\ (\system), over existing metrics -- in not only evaluating the classifiers' test results more sensitively to importance criteria, but also training them so.
+Experiments with three real-world use cases show the value of a metric based on our framework, \systemcap\ (\system), over existing metrics -- in not only evaluating the classifiers' test results more sensitively to importance criteria, but also training them so.
 Under this framework, an interesting future direction would be to explore principled methods to assign the weights objectively for different applications.